Emil Wilbekin: Career

 Wilbekin joined Giant magazine as editor-in-chief in 2008, then jumped to Essence.com as managing editor in 2009, becoming editor-at-large of Essence magazine in 2012.
 Part of his contributions to the publication included a column focused on cultural events and interviews with celebrities such as Viola Davis, Angela Bassett, Puff Daddy, Yolanda Adams, and Anita Baker.
 He also expanded the publication's purview to cover same-gender-loving relationships within the Black community.
 This included the magazine's first profile of a lesbian couple in its 40-year history for its "Bridal Bliss" section.
 The coverage resulted in the publication winning a 2011 GLAAD Award for outstanding digital journalism.
 He left the publication in 2014 to focus on promoting LGBTQ+ representation across media platforms by starting his consultancy and branding agency, World of Wilbekin.
 Concurrent with this work, he served as Afropunk's chief content officer from 2018 until 2020.
 His time at Afropunk was dedicated to turning the organization into a safe place for Black queer people.
 He departed Afropunk to work exclusively on empowering the Black gay community in 2020.

-Throughout his career, Wilbekin has worked as a cultural critic and commentator, speaking about fashion, music, LGBTQ+ people, Black lives, HIV, activism, racism, and celebrities with a wide range of publications including New York Times, Los Angeles Times, Washington Post, New York, Associated Press, MTV, PBS, ABC News, CNN, The Guardian, Village Voice, New York Observer, Women's Wear Daily, Politico, Variety, Billboard, Wendy Williams Show, New York Post, Chicago Tribune, McCall's, BET, Reuters, Quartz, Wall Street Journal, Forbes, and E!
+Throughout his career, Wilbekin has worked as a cultural critic and commentator, speaking about fashion, music, LGBTQ+ people, Black lives, HIV, activism, racism, and celebrities with a wide range of publications including New York Times, Los Angeles Times, Washington Post, New York, Associated Press, MTV, PBS, ABC News, CNN, The Guardian, Village Voice, New York Observer, Women's Wear Daily, Politico, Variety, Billboard, Chicago Tribune, McCall's, BET, Reuters, Quartz, Wall Street Journal, Forbes, and E!
 Online.
 Due to his standing within the music industry, he has been called upon to speak about the passing of notable artists.
 On August 21, 2001, he spoke with CNN about passing of Aaliyah.
 He live-blogged Michael Jackson's memorial service on July 7, 2009, for Entertainment Weekly.
 On August 31, 2018, he provided commentary for BET's broadcast of Aretha Franklin's funeral service.
 He spoke with WNYC about the passing of Andre Harrell on May 13, 2020.

 He also weighed in on Kanye West's interruption of Taylor Swift's acceptance speech for the Best Video Award at the 2009 MTV Music Video Awards, saying that it was not West's place to speak for Beyoncé; participated in VH1's Love & Hip Hop: "Out in Hip-Hop" round table discussion on homophobia in the hip-hop community; and chastised the New York Post's comparison of President Barack Obama with a chimpanzee.